-Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2010.
-In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations (COSO) of the Treadway Commission in Internal Control-Integrated Framework.
-Based on our assessment using the COSO criteria, management concluded that, as of December 31, 2010, our internal control over financial reporting is effective.
+Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2011.
+In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations (COSO) of the Treadway Commission in Internal Control - Integrated Framework.
+Based on our assessment using the COSO criteria, management concluded that, as of December 31, 2011, our internal control over financial reporting is effective.

-This annual report provides only management's report and does not include an attestation report of our independent registered public accounting firm regarding internal control over financial reporting.
-As a result of the Wall Street Reform Act enacted in July 2010, we are not required to provide an attestation report by our independent registered public accounting firm regarding internal control over financial reporting for this fiscal year or thereafter, until such time we no longer qualify for the exemption.
+This annual report provides only management's report.
+As a smaller reporting company, we are not required to provide an attestation report by our independent registered public accounting firm regarding internal control over financial reporting.